 1. 3 Level Time Zone.

-MySQL support 3 level time zone setting.
+MySQL support 3 level time zone setting.1).
+System Time Zone.

 System time zone is the highest level time zone.
 You can see system_time_zone system variable.
-If you don't setting anything, When the server starts, it attempts to determine the time zone of the machine.
+If you don't setting anything, When the server starts, it attempts to determine the time zone of the machine.When MySQL startup with the --timezone=XXX option to mysqld_safe, You can set system_time_zone variable.
+And, you can set system_time_zone system variable by setting the TZ environment variable.

 2).
 Server Time Zone.

-You can set the global value of time_zone with --default-time-zone=XXX option to mysqld_safe.
+It means MySQL server's current time zone.
+System variables is time_zone.
+If system_time_zone doesn't set, the initial value of time_zone is SYSTEM.You can set the global value of time_zone with --default-time-zone=XXX option to mysqld_safe.
 Or, You can write the following line in an option file

 [mysqld]